MeloShadow/DGM1600/README.md

 # DGM1600

-11:09am
+11:13am
 33 degrees
 Snowing
-pretty cold.
-Same ol' same ol'
+no change from inside the building... obviously.

-Still 33 degrees and snowing the high for today is 35
+Still 33 degrees and snowing.
+Did you know the first 'Americans' may actually be Europeans?
+Crazy stuff right? it's a new theory archeologists are checking out!